-- 6.1 The Authority will not prescribe general licensing hours and in determining licensing hours the Authority will not limit opening hours without consideration of the circumstances and individual merits of each application. - 6.2 The Authority recognises that national guidance states that longer licensing hours may encourage a natural and gradual dispersal of customers which can in turn reduce the impact of disorder and disturbance that may arise when large concentrations of customers simultaneously leave premises located in the same vicinity.
-The Authority also notes that providing consumers with greater choice and flexibility is an important consideration, but should always be balanced carefully against the duty to promote the four licensing objectives and the rights of local residents to peace and quiet. - 6.3 The Authority will consider in each case the applicability of such guidance, having regard to the evidence.
-It will also take into account, where relevant and appropriate: - a) Any evidence that longer hours may lead to public nuisance later at night, particularly where residents are affected; - b) Any evidence of policing difficulties late at night; - c) Any evidence of difficulties experienced in late night street cleaning; - Any evidence that premises licensed for longer hours are in fact closing, or likely to close, at the same hour so producing peaks of disturbance later at night; - e) Any evidence that those drinking longer are creating disorder later at night
+- 6.1 The Authority will not prescribe general licensing hours and in determining licensing hours the Authority will not limit opening hours without consideration of the circumstances and individual merits of each application. - Where there are objections to an application to extend the hours during which licensable activities are to be carried on and the Authority determines that this would undermine the licensing objectives, it may reject the application or grant it with appropriate conditions and/or different hours from those requested. - 6.3 The Authority will consider in each case the evidence presented to it and in particular, where relevant and appropriate: - a) Any evidence that longer hours may lead to public nuisance later at night, particularly where residents are affected; - b) Any evidence of policing difficulties late at night: - c) Any evidence of difficulties experienced in late night street cleaning; - d) Any evidence that premises licensed for longer hours are in fact closing, or likely to close, at the same hour so producing peaks of disturbance later at night; - e) Any evidence that those drinking longer are creating disorder later at night. - 6.4 In general the Authority will seek to ensure that nuisance is minimised to local residents and will demand stricter conditions with regard to noise and nuisance control in areas of denser residential accommodation. - 6.5 Shops, stores and supermarkets will generally be permitted to sell alcohol for consumption off the premises throughout the hours they intend to open unless there are good reasons, based on the licensing objectives, for restricting those hours.
+For example, a limitation may be appropriate following police

-- 6.4 In general the Authority will seek to ensure that nuisance is minimised to local residents and will demand stricter conditions with regard to noise and nuisance control in areas of denser residential accommodation. - 6.5 Shops, stores and supermarkets will generally be permitted to sell alcohol for consumption off the premises throughout the hours they intend to open unless there are good reasons, based on the licensing objectives, for restricting those hours.
-For example, a limitation may be appropriate following police representations in the case of some shops known to be a focus of disorder and disturbance because youths gather there. - 6.6 Entertainment providers will be encouraged to provide a range of entertainment during their operating hours and to promote live music, dancing and theatre for the wider cultural benefit of the Community.
+- representations in the case of some shops known to be a focus of disorder and disturbance because youths gather there. - 6.6 Entertainment providers will be encouraged to provide a range of entertainment during their operating hours and to promote live music, dancing and theatre for the wider cultural benefit of the Community.